TonyTheTaiga/okabe/README.md

 This is an early-stage project.
 The framework allows defining tools for an LLM to use, with various built-in tools that I decided to implement (You can easily bring your own tools).
 The `Nucleus` class provides the core framework for defining any tools that an LLM can interact with.

-### Roadmap

-- Add support for more smart devices and services
-- Expand the core framework capabilities
-- Improve documentation and examples
-- Add unit and integration tests

 ### Installation

 1. Clone the repository